-- Construct a new Streets and Sanitation Department Maintenance Facility; - Upgrade and expand the water and sewer system; - Construct an elevated water tank in the eastern side of Town; - Replace sidewalks in older areas of Clover; - Extend water and sewer along Ridge Road and the Bethel School Road area; - Construct and outfit a new fire department substation; - Continue to make road improvements throughout the Town; and - Continue citywide storm drainage improvements.
+- Upgrade and expand the water and sewer system; - Construct an elevated water tank in the eastern side of Town; - Replace sidewalks in older areas of Clover; - Extend water and sewer along Ridge Road and the Bethel School Road area; - Construct and outfit a new fire department substation; - Continue to make road improvements throughout the Town; and - Continue citywide storm drainage improvements.

-- Construct a new Town Hall or acquire an existing structure and renovate to meet needs; - Continue developing a centralized recreational complex in Clover to include ball fields, picnic areas, and trails along with neighborhood parks in various areas; - Construct citywide hiking and biking trails to increase recreational amenities; and - Construct neighborhood parks where needed.
+- Continue developing a centralized recreational complex in Clover to include ball fields, picnic areas, and trails along with neighborhood parks in various areas; - Construct citywide hiking and biking trails to increase recreational amenities; and - Construct neighborhood parks where needed.